 The Bank has independent control functions which report to the Executive Director Risk & Compliance (EDR&C).
 These are responsible for the day-to-day evaluation & monitoring of the risks faced by the Bank and for submitting reports to the Bank and Board Committees.
-The

-Bank also has an Internal Audit function (outsourced to Axis Bank Ltd) which reports functionally to the Chair of the Audit & Compliance Committee (ACC).
+The Bank also has an Internal Audit function (outsourced to Axis Bank Ltd) which reports functionally to the Chair of the Audit & Compliance Committee (ACC).

-The control functions actively monitor developments and changes in the regulatory environment, and report on such developments are standing agenda items at the Board Committee meetings where the implications are considered and the Bank's response is approved.
+The control functions actively monitor developments and changes in the regulatory environment, and reporting on such developments are standing agenda items at the Board Committee meetings where the implications are considered and the Bank's response is approved.

-During the wind down process also, the Bank will continue to adhere to strong corporate governance practices.
+During the wind down / entity sale process also, the Bank continues to adhere to strong corporate governance practices.
 A detailed governance mechanism during the wind down process is detailed in the wind down plan approved by Board in January 2020 and submitted to PRA/FCA.
+That governance structure continues to be in place under the current entity sale scenario.